Zonharo/impulse/README.md

 vcpus = 8

 disk = "gaming.raw"
-disk_size_gib = 24
+disk_size_gib = 24 // You cannot shrink it
 EOF
 ```

-The virtual disk appears next to the config file.
-To make it bigger later, stop the VM, bump `disk_size_gib`, and launch again.
-You can’t shrink it.
+The file lands in your home folder (`gaming.impulse` in the main user directory on your Mac).
+Move it — and keep it — wherever you want your VM files.
+The virtual disk image is created next to the config file in that same folder.
+Choose `disk_size_gib` with care — you can **grow the disk later** by stopping the VM, increasing the value, and launching again, but **you cannot shrink it** once the disk image exists.

 **3.** Open Impulse and pick your `.impulse` file.

 If macOS blocks the app on first launch (it isn’t signed or notarized), go to **System Settings → Privacy & Security → Open Anyway**.

 **4.** Wait for Linux to boot, set up a user, and log in.

-Booting takes about **30–45 seconds** — that’s normal.
-The first run takes a bit longer while Impulse finishes setting things up in the background.
+Every launch takes a moment to get going — that’s normal. **The first launch takes significantly longer** while Impulse finishes setting up the guest in the background; let it complete before judging boot time.

 **5.** Open **Applications → Games → Steam**, sign in, install something, and play — or use the desktop for whatever you need.